Reza Pahlavi, Crown Prince of Iran: Political activities in exile

 In 1982, Yaakov Nimrodi told BBC in a radio interview that along with Adolph Schwimmer and Adnan Khashoggi, he was involved with Pahlavi and Gen. Said Razvani to scheme a coup d'état and install him in Iran.
-According to Samuel Segev, the plan had the approval of both the CIA and the Israeli cabinet but it was abandoned when Menachem Begin resigned in 1983 and the new leadership "thought Israel should not be involved in a new adventure".
+According to Samuel Segev, the plan had the approval of both the CIA and the Israeli cabinet, but it was abandoned when PM Menachem Begin resigned in 1983 and the new leadership under Yitzhak Shamir "thought Israel should not be involved in a new adventure".

-On 1 May 1986, Pahlavi disclosed that he had recently formed a government-in-exile with an aim to establish a constitutional monarchy once again in Iran.
+On 1 May 1986, Pahlavi disclosed that he had recently formed a government-in-exile to establish a constitutional monarchy again in Iran.

-On his website, Pahlavi has said that the state of Iran should become democratic and secular, and human rights should be respected.
-Whether the form of government would be that of a constitutional monarchy or a republic is something that he would like to leave up to the people of Iran.

-Pahlavi has used his high profile as an Iranian abroad to campaign for human rights, democracy and unity among Iranians in and outside Iran.
-On his website he calls for a separation of religion and state in Iran and for free and fair elections "for all freedom-loving individuals and political ideologies".
+Pahlavi has used his high profile as an Iranian abroad to campaign for human rights, democracy, and unity among Iranians in and outside Iran.
+On his website, he calls for a separation of religion and state in Iran and free and fair elections "for all freedom-loving individuals and political ideologies".
 He exhorts all groups dedicated to a democratic agenda to work together for a democratic and secular Iranian government.

-In February 2011, after violence erupted in Tehran, Pahlavi said that Iran's youth were determined to get rid of an authoritarian government tainted by corruption and misrule in the hope of installing a democracy.
-"Fundamental and necessary change is long overdue for our region and we have a whole generation of young Egyptians and Iranians not willing to take no for an answer", he told The Daily Telegraph.
-"Democratization is now an imperative that cannot be denied.
-It is only a matter of time before the whole region can transform itself."

-In June 2018, he made this comment: "I believe Iran must be a secular, parliamentary democracy.
-The final form has to be decided by the people."
-In a presentation at the Washington Institute for Near East Policy in December 2018, Pahlavi called for non-military support of those in Iran who were trying to replace the Islamist regime with a secular democracy.
+In a presentation at the Washington Institute for Near East Policy in December 2018, Pahlavi called for the non-military support of those in Iran who were trying to replace the Islamist regime with a secular democracy.
 According to a news report, he was "not openly calling for the restoration of the Peacock Throne ...
 He casts himself more as a symbol than a politician, but has called himself 'ready to serve my country'".